forsberg/forsberg.github.io/CV.md

 Very good understanding of event-driven network programming.

-Good experience of unit- and integration testing, mainly with PyUnit.
+Good understanting of unit- and integration testing, mainly with PyUnit.
 Some experience with load testing.

+Very good skills in Continuous Integration / Continuous Deploy systems, mostly with Jenkins, including scripted pipelines using Groovy.

 System/Network Administration - / DevOps Skills
 -----------------------------